Winter solstice 2021: Why the shortest ‘day’ of the year is actually the longest - NewsBreak

 (NEXSTAR) – The winter solstice is finally upon us, but what exactly does that mean?

-Every day thereafter, however, the Northern Hemisphere will see a few additional seconds of daylight, with some days between January and May lengthening for up to a few minutes each , according to WGN meteorologist Tom Skilling.The best Christmas gifts for people who say they don’t want Christmas gifts
+Every day thereafter, however, the Northern Hemisphere will see a few additional seconds of daylight, with some days between January and May lengthening for up to a few minutes each , according to WGN meteorologist Tom Skilling.NASA probe ‘touches’ the sun for the first time, dives into atmosphere

 However, one thing is certain: The winter solstice in the Northern Hemisphere can only mean more daylight ahead, and our eventual arrival at the summer solstice.